tildeleb/hashland/README.md

 5. The ability to benchmark hash functions.

-6. A package, "nhash" with a proposed new set of Go interfaces for hash functions that complement the existing core Go streaming hash interface.
+6. A package, "nhash" with a new set of Go interfaces for hash functions that complement the existing core Go streaming hash interface.
 The core of the proposal is:

 	`Hash32(b []byte, seeds ...uint32) uint32`
 	`Hash64(b []byte, seeds ...uint64) uint64`
 	`Hash128(b []byte, seeds ...uint64) (uint64, uint64)`
-	`Hash(in []byte, out []byte, seeds ...uint64) []byte`
+	`Hash(in []byte, out []byte, seeds ...uint64) []byte)`

-	I am considering changing some or all of the variadic arguments to `…byte` but I suspect doing so will make calling these functions less convenient.
-I would love feedback on that.
+My experiment using a variadic argument as an optional argument for a seed is deemed a failure for two reasons.
+Performance of variadic arguments causes an allocation on each invocation.
+I knew that going in and I should have known better.
+Go style eschews the use of a variable argument as an optional argument, although I am not sure I agree 100%.
+I am considering changing some or all of the variadic arguments to `…byte` but doing so will make calling these functions less convenient.

 Background
 ----------
 In the process of writing a [cuckoo hash table](https://github.com/tildeleb/cuckoo) I wondered which hash functions would be the best ones to use.
 I was frustrated that the core Go libraries didn't contain a useful set of hash functions for constructing hash tables.
 Also, I had always wanted to experiment with hash functions.
-So I spend some time doing building HashLand to figure it all out.
+So I spend some time building HashLand to figure it all out.
 I wrote a bunch of hash functions in pure Go.
 I spent some time with the gc inliner seeing how much optimization could be done in the context of Go.
 I forked some hash functions from other repositories, and tested them out.
 I ended up putting in a bit more effort than I had planned

 Quality of Hash Functions
 -------------------------